bostonlink/nwmaltego/README.md

 Notes and Issues
 -----------------
 I know I could have used a python library like Canari to craft the transforms but I opted not to.
-I wanted to craft my own xml output so that I fully understood what maltego was parsing and how it outputted it's data.
+I wanted to craft my own xml output so that I fully understood what maltego was parsing.

 No Issues Reported yet.